Project Type

 The Situation: After intense events, users come in with different mental states.
 Some need to reconstruct what happened, others are ready to speak.

-Design Approach: The tool offers two distinct flows: Timeline-first for memory mapping, Prompt-first for direct reflection.
+Design Approach: The tool offers two distinct flows, Timeline-first for memory mapping, Prompt-first for direct reflection.

 Minimal Prompts, Maximum Precision